conda/conda/docs/source/building/pkg-name-conv.rst

 **package name**
     The name of a package, without any reference to a particular version.
-    Conda package names are normalized, and may contain only lowercase alpha characters, numeric digits, underscores, or hyphens.
+    Conda package names are normalized, and may contain only lowercase alpha characters, numeric digits, underscores, hyphens, or dots.
 In usage documentation, these will be referred to by `package_name`.

 .. _package_version: